-The Group's overall strategic goal is to maintain and build on its position as a leading Turkish banking group.
+The Group's overall strategic goal is to maintain and build upon its position as a leading Turkish banking group.
 It intends to achieve this goal by continuing to implement the following key strategies:

 - Identifying opportunities for growth in the Group's lending portfolio while maintaining strong credit quality.
-The Group will continue to focus on the credit needs of its customers as the demand for credit is expected to continue in line with the sustained growth trend in the Turkish economy.
+The Group intends to continue to focus on the credit needs of its customers as the demand for credit grows along with growth in the Turkish economy.
 The Group's strategy is to continue its history of strong loan origination with a view to growth in higher-yielding loan categories such as consumer loans, credit cards and SME lending, but with a continued focus on maintaining the strong credit quality of its loan portfolio.
 The Bank's management believes that the Group operates a rigorous credit approval process to preserve its asset quality and it intends to maintain such process as it continues to grow its loan portfolio. - Continuing efforts to preserve solid and diversified funding mix.
-The Bank's management believes that, notwithstanding the availability of alternative sources of funding given the high credibility of the Group in both national and international markets, deposits will continue to be the major source of funding for the Bank.
-The Group will continue to focus on deposit collection through its extensive distribution network.
-In particular, a relatively high focus will be placed on small-ticket deposits to diversify the Group's deposit base with less price-sensitive and more sustainable deposits.
-Alternative funding sources, such as corporate bond issuances, structured financings, repos and international money markets funding, will also be utilized to strengthen and further diversify the Group's funding base. - Focusing on sustainable and diverse sources of non-interest revenue.
-The Bank's management believes that focusing on sustainable and diverse non-interest revenue streams is a key to its long-term profitability, particularly in a low interest rate environment.
-Some of the pillars of this strategy include: (a) the Group's focus on business segments that do not require significant capital (such as cash and asset management) and that generate non-interest income and (b) the development of innovative non-interest revenue generating products such as cardless remittances, last-minute EFTs, mobile phone money transfer and shopping, e trader and collection of invoices via credit cards.

-- Further refining its customer-centric approach.
+The Bank's management believes that, notwithstanding the availability of alternative sources of funding given the high credibility of the Group in both national and international markets, deposits will continue to be the major source of funding for the Group.
+The Group intends to continue to focus on deposit collection through its extensive distribution network.
+In particular, a relatively high focus is placed on small-ticket deposits to diversify the Group's deposit base with less price-sensitive and more sustainable deposits.
+Alternative funding sources, such as corporate bond issuances, structured financings, repos and international money markets funding, are also utilised to strengthen and further diversify the Group's funding base. - Focusing on sustainable and diverse sources of non-interest revenue.
+The Bank's management believes that focusing on sustainable and diverse non-interest revenue streams is a key to the Group's long-term profitability, particularly in a low interest rate environment.
+Some of the pillars of this strategy include: (a) the Group's focus on business segments that do not require significant capital (such as cash and asset management) and that generate non-interest income and (b) the development of innovative non-interest revenue generating products such as cardless remittances, last-minute electronic fund transfers, mobile phone money transfer and shopping, e-trade and collection of invoices via credit cards. - Further refining its customer-centric approach.
 The Group segments its customers and intends to continue to develop service models tailored to its identified segments.
-To meet the diverse needs of these segments efficiently, the Group intends to identify locations for the Bank's continuing branch expansion, continue to develop specialized distribution channels and expand its product and service range. - Maintaining disciplined control over expenses.
-The Group intends to maintain its focus on ensuring favourable expense ratios, including by continuing to make its operations more efficient through the use of technology.
-The Group plans to continue to invest significantly in technology in order to further lower costs and will promote increased usage of ADCs, which are more cost efficient in the delivery of banking services, for increasing market penetration and minimizing workforce growth even as the Bank expands its branch network.
+To meet the diverse needs of these segments efficiently, the Group seeks to identify locations for the Bank's branch expansion, continue to develop specialised distribution channels and expand its product and service range.

+• Maintaining disciplined control over expenses.
+The Group's management intends to maintain the Group's focus on expense ratios, including by continuing to make its operations more efficient through the use of technology.
+The Group plans to continue to invest significantly in technology in order to further lower costs and promotes the increased usage of DCs, which are more cost efficient in the delivery of banking services, for increasing market penetration and minimising workforce growth even as the Bank expands its branch network.